srobo-legacy/boards-motor-v4-hw/test/manufacture_test_instructions.md

 9. Press enter on the laptop
 10. The laptop must report that it has succesfully flashed the board
 11. Two red (C, E), two blue (D, F) and two red/blue bi-colour (G, H, I, J) LEDs must flash in turn.
 They will flash in the sequence C, D, E, F, G, H, I, J
+12. Turn off bench power supply and remove power/USB cables ready for the next board

 ![LED Locations](led_diagram.jpg)